WebAssembly/spec/spectec/test-prose/TEST.md

   a.
 Return { TYPES: []; FUNCS: []; GLOBALS: []; TABLES: []; MEMS: []; ELEMS: []; DATAS: []; LOCALS: []; LABELS: []; }.
 3. If (instr_u1 = DROP), then:
   a.
 Return { TYPES: []; FUNCS: []; GLOBALS: []; TABLES: []; MEMS: []; ELEMS: []; DATAS: []; LOCALS: []; LABELS: []; }.
-4. If instr_u1 is of the case SELECT, then:
+4. If instr_u1 is SELECT, then:
   a.
 Let (SELECT valtype*?) be instr_u1.
   b.
 Return $free_opt($free_list($free_valtype(valtype)*)?).
-5. If instr_u1 is of the case BLOCK, then:
+5. If instr_u1 is BLOCK, then:
   a.
 Let (BLOCK blocktype instr*) be instr_u1.
   b.
 Return $free_blocktype(blocktype) ++ $free_block(instr*).
-6. If instr_u1 is of the case LOOP, then:
+6. If instr_u1 is LOOP, then:
   a.
 Let (LOOP blocktype instr*) be instr_u1.
   b.
 Return $free_blocktype(blocktype) ++ $free_block(instr*).
-7. If instr_u1 is of the case IF, then:
+7. If instr_u1 is IF, then:
   a.
 Let (IF blocktype instr_1* ELSE instr_2*) be instr_u1.
   b.
 Return $free_blocktype(blocktype) ++ $free_block(instr_1*) ++ $free_block(instr_2*).
-8. If instr_u1 is of the case BR, then:
+8. If instr_u1 is BR, then:
   a.
 Let (BR labelidx) be instr_u1.
   b.
 Return $free_labelidx(labelidx).
-9. If instr_u1 is of the case BR_IF, then:
+9. If instr_u1 is BR_IF, then:
   a.
 Let (BR_IF labelidx) be instr_u1.
   b.
 Return $free_labelidx(labelidx).
-10. If instr_u1 is of the case BR_TABLE, then:
+10. If instr_u1 is BR_TABLE, then:
   a.
 Let (BR_TABLE labelidx* labelidx') be instr_u1.
   b.
 Return $free_list($free_labelidx(labelidx)*) ++ $free_labelidx(labelidx).
-11. If instr_u1 is of the case BR_ON_NULL, then:
+11. If instr_u1 is BR_ON_NULL, then:
   a.
 Let (BR_ON_NULL labelidx) be instr_u1.
   b.
 Return $free_labelidx(labelidx).
-12. If instr_u1 is of the case BR_ON_NON_NULL, then:
+12. If instr_u1 is BR_ON_NON_NULL, then:
   a.
 Let (BR_ON_NON_NULL labelidx) be instr_u1.
   b.
 Return $free_labelidx(labelidx).
-13. If instr_u1 is of the case BR_ON_CAST, then:
+13. If instr_u1 is BR_ON_CAST, then:
   a.
 Let (BR_ON_CAST labelidx reftype_1 reftype_2) be instr_u1.
   b.
 Return $free_labelidx(labelidx) ++ $free_reftype(reftype_1) ++ $free_reftype(reftype_2).
-14. If instr_u1 is of the case BR_ON_CAST_FAIL, then:
+14. If instr_u1 is BR_ON_CAST_FAIL, then:
   a.
 Let (BR_ON_CAST_FAIL labelidx reftype_1 reftype_2) be instr_u1.
   b.
 Return $free_labelidx(labelidx) ++ $free_reftype(reftype_1) ++ $free_reftype(reftype_2).
-15. If instr_u1 is of the case CALL, then:
+15. If instr_u1 is CALL, then:
   a.
 Let (CALL funcidx) be instr_u1.
   b.
 Return $free_funcidx(funcidx).
-16. If instr_u1 is of the case CALL_REF, then:
+16. If instr_u1 is CALL_REF, then:
   a.
 Let (CALL_REF typeuse) be instr_u1.
   b.
 Return $free_typeuse(typeuse).
-17. If instr_u1 is of the case CALL_INDIRECT, then:
+17. If instr_u1 is CALL_INDIRECT, then:
   a.
 Let (CALL_INDIRECT tableidx typeuse) be instr_u1.
   b.
 Return $free_tableidx(tableidx) ++ $free_typeuse(typeuse).
 18. If (instr_u1 = RETURN), then:
   a.
 Return { TYPES: []; FUNCS: []; GLOBALS: []; TABLES: []; MEMS: []; ELEMS: []; DATAS: []; LOCALS: []; LABELS: []; }.
-19. If instr_u1 is of the case RETURN_CALL, then:
+19. If instr_u1 is RETURN_CALL, then:
   a.
 Let (RETURN_CALL funcidx) be instr_u1.
   b.
 Return $free_funcidx(funcidx).
-20. If instr_u1 is of the case RETURN_CALL_REF, then:
+20. If instr_u1 is RETURN_CALL_REF, then:
   a.
 Let (RETURN_CALL_REF typeuse) be instr_u1.
   b.
 Return $free_typeuse(typeuse).
-21. If instr_u1 is of the case RETURN_CALL_INDIRECT, then:
+21. If instr_u1 is RETURN_CALL_INDIRECT, then:
   a.
 Let (RETURN_CALL_INDIRECT tableidx typeuse) be instr_u1.
   b.
 Return $free_tableidx(tableidx) ++ $free_typeuse(typeuse).
-22. If instr_u1 is of the case CONST, then:
+22. If instr_u1 is CONST, then:
   a.
 Let (numtype.CONST numlit) be instr_u1.
   b.
 Return $free_numtype(numtype).
-23. If instr_u1 is of the case UNOP, then:
+23. If instr_u1 is UNOP, then:
   a.
 Let (UNOP numtype unop) be instr_u1.
   b.
 Return $free_numtype(numtype).
-24. If instr_u1 is of the case BINOP, then:
+24. If instr_u1 is BINOP, then:
   a.
 Let (BINOP numtype binop) be instr_u1.
   b.
 Return $free_numtype(numtype).
-25. If instr_u1 is of the case TESTOP, then:
+25. If instr_u1 is TESTOP, then:
   a.
 Let (TESTOP numtype testop) be instr_u1.
   b.
 Return $free_numtype(numtype).
-26. If instr_u1 is of the case RELOP, then:
+26. If instr_u1 is RELOP, then:
   a.
 Let (RELOP numtype relop) be instr_u1.
   b.
 Return $free_numtype(numtype).
-27. If instr_u1 is of the case CVTOP, then:
+27. If instr_u1 is CVTOP, then:
   a.
 Let (CVTOP numtype_1 numtype_2 cvtop) be instr_u1.
   b.
 Return $free_numtype(numtype_1) ++ $free_numtype(numtype_2).
-28. If instr_u1 is of the case VCONST, then:
+28. If instr_u1 is VCONST, then:
   a.
 Let (vectype.CONST veclit) be instr_u1.
   b.
 Return $free_vectype(vectype).
-29. If instr_u1 is of the case VVUNOP, then:
+29. If instr_u1 is VVUNOP, then:
   a.
 Let (VVUNOP vectype vvunop) be instr_u1.
   b.
 Return $free_vectype(vectype).
-30. If instr_u1 is of the case VVBINOP, then:
+30. If instr_u1 is VVBINOP, then:
   a.
 Let (VVBINOP vectype vvbinop) be instr_u1.
   b.
 Return $free_vectype(vectype).
-31. If instr_u1 is of the case VVTERNOP, then:
+31. If instr_u1 is VVTERNOP, then:
   a.
 Let (VVTERNOP vectype vvternop) be instr_u1.
   b.
 Return $free_vectype(vectype).
-32. If instr_u1 is of the case VVTESTOP, then:
+32. If instr_u1 is VVTESTOP, then:
   a.
 Let (VVTESTOP vectype vvtestop) be instr_u1.
   b.
 Return $free_vectype(vectype).
-33. If instr_u1 is of the case VUNOP, then:
+33. If instr_u1 is VUNOP, then:
   a.
 Let (VUNOP shape vunop) be instr_u1.
   b.
 Return $free_shape(shape).
-34. If instr_u1 is of the case VBINOP, then:
+34. If instr_u1 is VBINOP, then:
   a.
 Let (VBINOP shape vbinop) be instr_u1.
   b.
 Return $free_shape(shape).
-35. If instr_u1 is of the case VTERNOP, then:
+35. If instr_u1 is VTERNOP, then:
   a.
 Let (VTERNOP shape vternop) be instr_u1.
   b.
 Return $free_shape(shape).
-36. If instr_u1 is of the case VTESTOP, then:
+36. If instr_u1 is VTESTOP, then:
   a.
 Let (VTESTOP shape vtestop) be instr_u1.
   b.
 Return $free_shape(shape).
-37. If instr_u1 is of the case VRELOP, then:
+37. If instr_u1 is VRELOP, then:
   a.
 Let (VRELOP shape vrelop) be instr_u1.
   b.
 Return $free_shape(shape).
-38. If instr_u1 is of the case VSHIFTOP, then:
+38. If instr_u1 is VSHIFTOP, then:
   a.
 Let (VSHIFTOP ishape vshiftop) be instr_u1.
   b.
 Return $free_shape(ishape).
-39. If instr_u1 is of the case VBITMASK, then:
+39. If instr_u1 is VBITMASK, then:
   a.
 Let (VBITMASK ishape) be instr_u1.
   b.
 Return $free_shape(ishape).
-40. If instr_u1 is of the case VSWIZZLOP, then:
+40. If instr_u1 is VSWIZZLOP, then:
   a.
 Let (VSWIZZLOP bshape vswizzlop) be instr_u1.
   b.
 Return $free_shape(bshape).
-41. If instr_u1 is of the case VSHUFFLE, then:
+41. If instr_u1 is VSHUFFLE, then:
   a.
 Let (VSHUFFLE bshape laneidx*) be instr_u1.
   b.
 Return $free_shape(bshape).
-42. If instr_u1 is of the case VEXTUNOP, then:
+42. If instr_u1 is VEXTUNOP, then:
   a.
 Let (VEXTUNOP ishape_1 ishape_2 vextunop) be instr_u1.
   b.
 Return $free_shape(ishape_1) ++ $free_shape(ishape_2).
-43. If instr_u1 is of the case VEXTBINOP, then:
+43. If instr_u1 is VEXTBINOP, then:
   a.
 Let (VEXTBINOP ishape_1 ishape_2 vextbinop) be instr_u1.
   b.
 Return $free_shape(ishape_1) ++ $free_shape(ishape_2).
-44. If instr_u1 is of the case VNARROW, then:
+44. If instr_u1 is VNARROW, then:
   a.
 Let (VNARROW ishape_1 ishape_2 sx) be instr_u1.
   b.
 Return $free_shape(ishape_1) ++ $free_shape(ishape_2).
-45. If instr_u1 is of the case VCVTOP, then:
+45. If instr_u1 is VCVTOP, then:
   a.
 Let (VCVTOP shape_1 shape_2 vcvtop half? zero?) be instr_u1.
   b.
 Return $free_shape(shape_1) ++ $free_shape(shape_2).
-46. If instr_u1 is of the case VSPLAT, then:
+46. If instr_u1 is VSPLAT, then:
   a.
 Let (VSPLAT shape) be instr_u1.
   b.
 Return $free_shape(shape).
-47. If instr_u1 is of the case VEXTRACT_LANE, then:
+47. If instr_u1 is VEXTRACT_LANE, then:
   a.
 Let (VEXTRACT_LANE shape sx? laneidx) be instr_u1.
   b.
 Return $free_shape(shape).
-48. If instr_u1 is of the case VREPLACE_LANE, then:
+48. If instr_u1 is VREPLACE_LANE, then:
   a.
 Let (VREPLACE_LANE shape laneidx) be instr_u1.
   b.
 Return $free_shape(shape).
-49. If instr_u1 is of the case REF.NULL, then:
+49. If instr_u1 is REF.NULL, then:
   a.
 Let (REF.NULL heaptype) be instr_u1.
   b.
 Return $free_heaptype(heaptype).
 50. If (instr_u1 = REF.IS_NULL), then: